jhburns/3GCI/Documentation/Errors.md

 Due to the nature of the site, searching can be very inconsistent.
 Details and reasoning are given in the *Search.md* doc, but here are some issue that could happen.

 - Can't input: Likely caused by not putting in more than 1 character, but also can be from the front-end search script being broken
-- No Results: Not itself and error, but there should also be a good message displayed
+- No Results: Not itself an error, but there should also be a good message displayed
 - Wrong input: Because there are three input boxes a user may be able to input something into one and click the button for another which can be confusing.
 If this is enough of a problem, the script should be changed
 - Don't have the .json file: Either an issue with hugo or grunt.
 Check if either have errors on build.
 - No content: Grunt is likely reading the wrong dir.